Northwestern wolf: Reintroduction

-In Yellowstone National Park, artificially relocated northwestern wolves have been well-documented feeding on elk.
+In Yellowstone National Park, reintroduced northwestern wolves have been well-documented feeding on elk.
 They usually stampede the herd using pack teamwork to separate the younger elk from the adults.
 They also will charge young calves separated from their parents.
 Winter-weakened or sick elk also play an important part of Yellowstone wolf diets, and it is estimated that over 50 percent of winter-weakened or sick elk in Yellowstone are killed by wolves.
 Of these, about 12 percent of carcasses were scavenged by other predators, including ravens, bald eagles, black bears, grizzly bears, and coyotes.
 In the same national park, wolves also prey on bison, though such attacks usually involve sick animals or calves because healthy, adult bison can easily kill wolves with their hooves.

 Wolves are present in Canadian and British safari parks including Longleat, Woburn, and Parc Omega.